plain-JavaScript/awesome-list/README.md

 ## Sources

 At last, we come to the crux of the matter: source code!
 The best way to learn plain JavaScript is to to look at, play with and modify JavaScript source code.
-The following sections are a treasure trove of good, bad and indifferent examplers for you to examinee.
+The following sections are a treasure trove of good, bad and indifferent examples for you to examine.

 ### Sources ~ Repos